Scalable event streaming and messaging platform for asynchronous communication and real-time data processing.

 Message Ordering with Ordering Keys

 Use ordering keys for use cases requiring guaranteed order.
 Messages with the same key are delivered sequentially, while different keys are processed in parallel.
-Important: Ordering keys reduce throughput per key, so use a sufficient number of different keys for optimal performance.
-Ideal for user-specific events or entity updates.
+Ordering keys reduce throughput per key, so use a sufficient number of different keys for optimal performance.

 Dead Letter Topics for Failed Messages

 Configure dead letter topics for each subscription to isolate messages that cannot be processed after multiple attempts.
-Set max_delivery_attempts to a reasonable value (e.g., 5-10) and actively monitor dead letter topics.
-This prevents individual faulty messages from blocking entire processing and enables later error analysis.
+Set max_delivery_attempts to a reasonable value and actively monitor dead letter topics.

 Enable Exactly-Once Delivery

 Enable exactly-once delivery for critical workloads where duplicates lead to inconsistencies (e.g., payment processing, inventory management).
-Note that this causes higher latency and costs.
+Note that this can cause higher latency and costs.
 For non-critical logs or metrics, at-least-once with idempotent consumers suffices.
-Test the impact on throughput before production deployment.

 Schema Evolution with Avro or Protocol Buffers